pratikonly/PirateOne/replit.md

 ## Notes
 - This is a demo/educational project
 - API keys should be kept secure in production
+- Change the admin password before deploying to production!
 - Videasy.net API may have usage limits
 - Anime playback through Videasy may be limited (depends on Videasy's anime support)